Design Your Own Playing Cards In 7 Steps

 6. Create a guide and position it 5mm away from the left edge.
 Then do this for the right, top, and bottom.
 This creates a safety margin to be used for print.

 Want some help with getting your playing cards print-ready?
-Our playing card design template is free to download and can be found here.
+Our playing card design template is free to download and can be found on each order page.
 Or, for custom sized cards, send our team a quick email with your desired size, and we will create a playing card design template just for you.

 Step Six: Design!